m-alex17/HybridAnalysis/README.md

 - An Android device or emulator

 ## How to use?
-To download the Sentinel tool:
+Clone the project, Run it.